jstriker87/go-Flashcards/Readme.md

 # Flashcard Revision Program

 ## Description
-* Flashcard program written in Go that uses a web server
+* A simple web based Flashcard revision program written in Go
 * The program offers a very simple web Interface that allows users to add questions and then test knowledge
 * After each questions is displayed, and are shown the answer followed by an option to either confirm that your knowledge is ok, or that you need further revision
 * If you select 'ok' then the question is removed from the list of questions